Floor Lamps and Solar Lights

 Clean Solar Light and Reassemble

 Did you know I keep a bottle of very diluted dish soap in the shop?
 It comes in handy for everything.
 I used that to clean the glass.
-Then it was time to reassemble the pieces of the solar light.
+Then it was time to reassemble the solar light.

-It’s hard to find the words to tell you how much I love this floor lamp solar light.
-It use to great me as I rounded the corner when driving, but now it really makes me smile in the backyard.
+It’s hard to find the words to tell you how much I love this solar-powered floor lamp.
+It used to greet me as I rounded the corner when driving, but now it really makes me smile in the backyard.

 Please Save & Share on Pinterest!